ytakahashi/aws-cost-notifier/README.md

 ## Install

-Run the command below to build script.
+Run the command below to use script.

 ```Console
 pipenv install -d